-Weighing in at just 2.8 pounds, the collapsible Helinox Cot Lite is lightweight and packable enough for backpacking and sturdy and comfortable enough for camping.
+Weighing in at just 2 pounds, 13 ounces, the collapsible Helinox Lite Cot is packable enough for backpacking and sturdy and comfortable enough for camping.
 Despite its lightweight design, the cot is capable of supporting up to 265 pounds!

 California residents: view proposition 65 WARNING

 - Simple and strong design is easy to set up

 - Packed weight of 2 lbs, 13 oz

 Best Use Backpacking, Camping Average Packed Weight 2 lb, 13 oz Warranty 5 Year Limited Type Collapsible Cot Pole Type DAC aluminum Packed Size 21" x 5" x 5" Other Storage Bag Included Maximum Weight 265 lbs Dimensions 73" x 23.5" x 5"

 Real Customer Reviews